IN THIS ARTICLE

-What happens if I miss a dose (Onxol, Taxol)?
+What happens if I miss a dose (Onxol)?

-Contact your doctor if you miss an appointment for your paclitaxel injection.
+Call your doctor for instructions if you miss an appointment for your paclitaxel injection.

-What should I avoid while using paclitaxel (Onxol, Taxol)?
+What should I avoid while using paclitaxel (Onxol)?

 Where can I get more information?